James F. Glynn

-James F. Glynn is a United States Marine Corps lieutenant general who serves as the deputy commandant for manpower and reserve affairs of the Marine Corps since October 2022.
+James F. Glynn is a United States Marine Corps lieutenant general who has served as the commander of United States Marine Corps Forces, Pacific since 12 September 2024.
+He most recently served as the deputy commandant for manpower and reserve affairs of the Marine Corps from 2022 to 2024.
 He commanded United States Marine Corps Forces Special Operations Command from June 2020 to May 2022.

 Education

-Glynn graduated with a Bachelor of Science degree in 1989 from U.S. Naval Academy.
-Glynn earned a Master of Science Degree in National Security Affairs from the United States Army War College, a Master of Science Degree in Military Studies from the Marine Corps Command and Staff College and is a graduate of the Marine Corps Amphibious Warfare School.
+Glynn graduated with a Bachelor of Science degree in 1989 from United States Naval Academy.
+Glynn earned a Master of Science degree in National Security Affairs from the United States Army War College, a Master of Science degree in Military Studies from the Marine Corps Command and Staff College and is a graduate of the Marine Corps Amphibious Warfare School.